cabbibo/enough/README.md

   - Text on first slide of planets too long

-  - There is a bug on Object controls that will screw up on get intersection point
+  - There is a bug on Object controls that will screw up on get intersection point ( Leap Only )

+  - some sort of  'tween' for intersect plane, so that it doesn't jump. ( esp apparent on 'crystals' leaving transition )

 -------------